 From Domestic Rebellion to Internationalized Civil War

 The deepening of Syria’s civil war made both pro- and anti-regime forces dependent on external sponsors.
 As major powers have deepened their involvement, Syria has become a battlefield on which the region’s geopolitical rivalries have been fought.

 As mounting casualties and desertions weakened Assad’s army, the regime came to rely increasingly on Iran and Russia.
 Iran, a longtime ally interested in protecting a vital land route to its Lebanese proxy, Hezbollah, has invested billions in propping up the regime.
 Iran’s Revolutionary Guard Corps advises Assad’s army and has sustained thousands of casualties.
 The Iranian volunteer Basij paramilitary force and the foreign Shia militias it has rallied have suffered even more casualties.

 Russia has provided Assad with critical diplomatic support.
-Moscow has cited what it calls an illegal intervention in Libya and the ensuing chaos there as justification for vetoing measures in the UN Security Council that would have punished the Syrian regime.
+Moscow cited the 2011 NATO-led intervention in Libya and the ensuing chaos there as justification for vetoing measures in the UN Security Council that would have punished the Syrian regime.
 Russia then entered the conflict directly in September 2015 with the deployment of its air force.
 Though Moscow claimed its air strikes would primarily target the Islamic State and al-Qaeda, analysts said it more often targeted other rebel groups, some backed by the United States and many intermingled with al-Qaeda’s affiliate near the front lines with the regime.
 This helped Assad strengthen his control of population centers along the country’s western spine.